-- WordPress SEO by Yoast: this plugin automatically does your search engine optimization (SEO) for you.
-All you have to do is set a focus keyword or phrase, add a meta description and SEO title, and Yoast guides you through the rest.
+- WordPress SEO by Yoast: this plugin guides you through search engine optimization (SEO).
+All you have to do is set a focus keyword or phrase, add a meta description and SEO title, and Yoast walks you through the rest.
 The plugin also analyzes the readability of your post based on length, use of passive voice, subheadings, etc. The only drawback here is that it catches consecutive sentences that start with the same word, and recipes frequently do that.

 Building your following